-1. Plug the device into the vehicle's USB port.
+- 1. Plug the device into the vehicle's USB port.

-- 2. Press AUX and then MENU to enter the Media menu. - 3.
-Scroll until Select Source appears, then press OK. - 4.
-Scroll to select USB and press OK. - 5.
-Depending on how many digital media files are on your connected device, Indexing may appear in the radio display.
-When indexing is complete, the screen returns to the Play menu.
+- 2. Press AUX and then MENU to enter the Media Menu.

+- 3. Scroll until Select Source appears and press OK.

+- 4. Scroll to select USB and press OK.

+- 5. Depending on how many digital media files are on your connected device, Indexing may appear in the radio display.
+When indexing is complete, the screen returns to the Play Menu.

-Press OK and scroll through selections of:
+- 6. Press OK and scroll through selections of:

 - Play All

 - Albums

-- · Genres
+- Genres

 - Playlists

-- · Tracks
+- Tracks

 - Explore USB

 - Similar Music

-- · Return
+- Return